tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-api-sdk-java-spring-v2.md

 ### <a name="211-march-7-2019"></a>2.1.1 (2019. március 7.)
 #### <a name="new-features"></a>Új funkciók
-* Frissíti a fő verziót 2.1.1-re.
+* Frissíti a fő verziót a 2.1.1-re.

 ### <a name="206-march-7-2019"></a>2.0.6 (2019. március 7.)
 #### <a name="new-features"></a>Új funkciók